Should You Have a Band or DJ for Your Wedding Reception Music?

 - Pros: Live music is, well, live.
 You and your guests will experience the pleasure of a performance.
 Anything can happen to raise the excitement level, from an infectious horn section interlude to a moving solo.

-The days of disco fever and flashing lights are gone.
-Today's disc jockeys are artists in their own right, offering balanced and eclectic mixes of musical styles for all ages.
-Plus, the songs played will sound exactly as you remember them, encouraging sing-alongs and improvisation.
-And, depending on the amount of equipment a DJ brings, they'll take up less dance floor real estate and can be relocated with relative ease.
+Today's DJs are artists in their own right, offering balanced and eclectic mixes of musical styles for all ages.
+The songs played will sound exactly as you want them to, encouraging sing-alongs and improvisation.
+And, depending on the amount of equipment a DJ brings, they could take up less dance floor real estate and can be relocated with relative ease.

 - Pros: If there are a dozen songs you're dying to hear at your wedding, it likely won't be a problem for your DJ to find each track.
 Also, DJs are generally less expensive than bands.
 A DJ with a charismatic stage presence and excellent emcee skills can really set the mood and keep the party going.

-Ideally, you will want to see a DJ or band in action before you commit so you can gauge firsthand the way they dress, deadpan and work the crowd.
+Ideally, you will want to see a DJ or band in action before you commit so you can gauge firsthand the way they dress, improvise and work the crowd.
 (Ask to see a taped public performance or attend a dress rehearsal, but never crash another couple's reception.)
 If that's not a possibility, ask for a playlist and look for songs you know and love.
-If a band gives you a CD or a link to a video, be sure that the musicians you hear or see are the same musicians who will play at your reception.
+If a band sends you their songs or a link to a video, be sure the musicians you hear or see are the same musicians who will play at your reception.
 Also, ask for referrals from the last few weddings the band or DJ played.
-Consider your first-dance song a test.
+Consider your first dance song a test.
 If the band doesn't know it and is unwilling to learn it, or the DJ doesn't own it and is unwilling to get it, move on.

 Know that all professionals should be open to your likes and dislikes.
 Give them your personal request list, songs they must play and, perhaps more importantly, a do-not-play list.
 Worried you'll hear the "Macarena" at your once-in-a-lifetime event?
 Specifically prohibit the playing of a song you feel strongly about in your contract.